WebAssembly/spec/spectec/test-prose/TEST.md

   - For all instr in instr*,
     - the instr instr is constant.

+validation_of_valid_type
+- the type (TYPE ft) is valid with the function type ft if and only if:
+  - the function type ft is valid.

 validation_of_valid_func
 - the function (FUNC x (LOCAL t)* expr) is valid with the function type (t_1* -> t_2?) if and only if:
   - |C.TYPES| is greater than x.